Best Tactical Watches in 2022

 Durability – This is first on the list because if the tactical watch can’t stand vigorous impacts, shocks and intense movement all the features in the world won’t do you any good.
 Aircraft grade aluminum or carbon polycarbonate are at the high end of the material spectrum and should serve you well for years.
 It’s also crucial that the lens be shock, scratch and impact resistant and for that reason you’ll want one made of sapphire.

 Water resistance – Anyone working outside like construction workers, first responders, police officers and more, or those engaged in extreme sports like mountain biking, base jumping or even surfing, is going to need a watch that won’t flinch when it gets wet, or even submerged.
 Every watch on our list is water resistant down to at least 50 meters and that should be the absolute minimum level of water resistance for your outdoor watch.
+Looking for more?
+Check out our dive watches guide.

 Luminescence – If you find yourself engaged in strenuous outdoor activity after dark you want to be able to read your watch by simply glancing at the face.
 Having to tie up both hands to engage a backlight is less than ideal.
 For that reason look for watches that feature self-illuminating hands and digits that will always light up regardless of the battery situation.

-Analog or Digital – The face of the timepiece is a matter of personal preference.
+Analog Or Digital – The face of the timepiece is a matter of personal preference.
 As long as it’s properly luminescent either analog or digital will serve you well.
 Many models of tactical watch actually provide both in the form of a large analog face and a smaller digital window displaying 24 hour military time.
 If you need as much information at your disposal as possible that’s probably the option for you.

 Power – The last thing you want is for your watch to die on you in a tight spot.
 As such the power source for your tactical watch is crucial.
 Lithium-ion batteries are a popular, dependable choice but even they will eventually need to be recharged at some point.
-If you spend long days in the bush you’ll want to consider a self-winding watch that feeds off your movements or a solar powered watch that recharges using sunlight.
+If you spend long days in the bush you’ll want to consider a self-winding watch (or a watch winder) that feeds off your movements or a solar powered watch that recharges using sunlight.

-Size and Weight – The typical tactical watch can be pretty bulky.
+Size And Weight – The typical tactical watch can be pretty bulky.
 Since we’re not all built like NFL linemen it’s fair to say you’ll want to give due consideration to the size and weight of the device you’re strapping on to your wrist.
 You’re going to be wearing it for long hours after all and want it to be an asset not an anchor.
 Fortunately there are several high quality tactical watches that embrace a slimmer profile like the Hamilton Men’s Khaki and the Timex Expedition tactical watch reviewed above.

 Additional Features – Any additional features will be up to your personal preference or the demands of your particular job or sport.
 Additional features you may want to consider include a barometer, an altimeter, a thermometer and GPS for obvious reasons.
 GPS however won’t do you a lot of good if you don’t have some form of reference to plot the data onto.